Presciient/sql-learning/Ressources/practice_databases/dvdrental.md

-## This is one of the databases I will be using, Chinook
+## This is one of the databases I will be using, DVDRental

 ## Schema :